 The second is a planning application dated 20th February 1905 for Brick Burning Kilns, Drying Shed, Machine House & Offices at The Aqueduct Brickworks, Crankhall Lane by the Hall Green Brick & Ironstone Co. with the applicants residence recorded as Stafford Street, Wednesbury.

-This brickworks had it's origins in 1912, when it is recorded in Kelly's Directory as J. Griffin Jones & Company, Castle Brick Works, Upper Green Road, Birchills, Walsall.
-This entry continues until the 1921 edition, but I have found on the web that this company is still in operation in 1924.
-Kelly's 1928 edition now lists the brickworks as the Castle Brick Co.
-Upper Green Road, Birchills, Walsall & is followed by entries in 1932, 36 & 40 editions with another brickworks added at Bloxwich, Walsall.
-The Company closed in the 1950's.
+The Castle Brick Works, Birchills, Walsall is first listed in Kelly's 1900 edition & this entry is repeated in the 1904 & 1908 editions.
+Kelly's 1912 edition now reads J. Griffin Jones & Company, Castle Brick Works, Upper Green Road, Birchills, Walsall.
+This entry continues until the 1921 edition, but I have found on the web that this company was still in operation in 1924.
+Kelly's 1928 edition now reads The Castle Brick Co.
+Upper Green Road, Birchills, Walsall & this entry is repeated in Kelly's 1932, 36 & 40 editions together with a second brickworks at Bloxwich, Walsall.
+The Company closed in the 1950’s.

 P. G. & R. - Partridge, Guest & Raybould (Blue & Red) Old Hill, Rowley Regis are listed in Kelly's 1860 to 1872 editions.
 After Raybould had left this partnership, the company continued as Partridge & Guest Ltd. until 1936 & this is the last entry in Kelly's directory recording the works at Powke Lane, Old Hill making blue bricks, stable bricks & garden tiles.